domenicasantana/couture-hub/README.md

 The purpose of this application is to help users experience a fashion stylist's digital hub, with useful information of the services that are available, ebooks  while also being able to post articles, like them through the comment section.

 * The Home page uses a striking image of a well-curated wardrobe takes center stage It not only adds visual appeal but also entices visitors to discover more.
-The "Products" button serves as an enticing call to action, guiding users to explore all the website offerings products and services.
+The "Our Products" button serves as an enticing call to action, guiding users to explore all the website offerings products and services.
 *  The website has a blog in which all users can create edit or delete their own articles, like and comment on other perople's articles if logged in.
 * All users with an account have acces to an e-commerce store where they can buy ebooks and services .
 * If the first time user doesn't want to sign-up he can still read the articles.